Addiction Step Four: Made a searching and fearless moral inventory of ourselves.

-If you have made it through the first three steps and you’re thinking of Step 4, this is where some of the heavy lifting begins.
+If you have made it through the first three steps and you’re thinking of Addiction Step Four, this is where some of the heavy lifting begins.

 Just as it is difficult to admit that we have a problem, that we need help outside of ourselves and that we need to turn our will over, we still have to face ourselves.
 That isn’t easy.

 You might be thinking to yourself that you’re not such a bad person.
 You never killed anybody, robbed a bank or committed any other criminal act.
 But if you’ve gotten this far down the addiction path to the point that you’re taking brave new strides to recovery, you have to admit that your way hasn’t been the most productive.